isomerpages/moe-junyuansec/_our-programmes/Learning for Life Programme (LLP).md

 </tbody>
 </table>
 <h4><strong>Student Recognition</strong></h4>
-<p>Student Leaders&rsquo; Investiture was organised to affirm the efforts of our student leaders.
-Be it class leaders, CCA leaders, Student Council or Peer Support leaders, all of them were recognised in their respective classes during CCE Leaders&rsquo; Investiture this year.</p>
+<p>Student Leaders’ Investiture was organised to affirm the efforts of our student leaders.
+Be it class leaders, CCA leaders, Student Council or Peer Support leaders, all of them were recognised in their respective classes during CCE Leaders’ Investiture this year.</p>
 <table style="border-collapse: collapse; width: 100%;" border="1">
 <tbody>
 <tr>